ideaismobile/AKLocationManager/README.md

 AKLocationManager leverages the implementation of delegates to handle simple scenarios where you just want a quick way to get the user's current coordinate.

-This class uses ARC.

 ## Usage

-- Clone the repository:
+- Download or clone the repository:

 ```bash
 $ git clone git://github.com/appkraft/AKLocationManager.git